eaglebush/WebCSV/index.md

 ## Comparisons

-The essential data on data interchange formats below is compared.
-When the data goes up, the data descriptors also goes up.
+If we only wanted to retrieve the essential data, the above mentioned data formats would yield the number of bytes from a CSV sample.
 Please see comparisons below:

 CSV: (**258** bytes)